abmoRobotics/Drivhus/README.md

 2. Configure project: Wait for the project to auto-configure or Ctrl+Shift+P and type: CMake: Configure
 3. Build project: Ctrl+Shift+P and type: CMake: Build
 ## Navigating in the folders
-All folder except "Simulering" are to be ignored.
+All folder and files are to be ignored except "Simulering" and "SSP".
+In "SSP" you will find all the relevant documents.
+The folder "Simulering" contains all documents that are related to the programing.
 The file ".vscode" contains the launch file.
 "include" and "libs" contains header filee.
 The "include" folder contains header files created by us and "libs" contains headers fildes from Imgui and SFML.
 Lastly the "src" folder contains all the cpp files.